agents-go

 }).WithFallback(openaiP)

-Streaming caveat: retry and fallback can only switch backends before the first event is emitted.
+Streaming caveat: retry and fallback can only switch backends before the first output event.
+Events that carry no model output — lifecycle preamble (response.created / response.in_progress / response.queued) and terminal-failure events (error / response.error / response.failed) — don’t commit an attempt: the decorators hold them back until output arrives, so a stream that dies early (a gateway unexpected EOF, a clean EOF with no terminal event — surfaced by the adapters as the same retryable truncation — or a response.failed) is replaced like a failed blocking call, and the consumer never sees the abandoned attempt’s events.
 Once tokens start streaming a later error is passed through unchanged — already-sent output cannot be rolled back.
-Blocking GetResponse has no such limit, so it retries and falls back on any failure.
+Blocking Respond has no such limit, so it retries and falls back on any failure.

 A runnable example is in examples/fallback.